shizenglin/Deep-NCL/README.md

 # Crowd-Counting-with-Deep-Negative-Correlation-Learning
-The codes for CVPR-2018  paper "Crowd Counting with Deep Negative Correlation Learning"
+The codes for CVPR-2018  paper "Crowd Counting with Deep Negative Correlation Learning" [pdf]

 To run this codes, what you need to do is as follows: